Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 `ServiceBusRuleManager.DeleteRule`
 `ServiceBusRuleManager.GetRules`

-Most of the spans are fairly self-explanatory and are started and stopped during the operation that bears its name.
+Most of the spans are self-explanatory and are started and stopped during the operation that bears its name.
 The span that ties the others together is `Message`.
 The way that the message is traced is via the the `Diagnostic-Id` that is set in the [ServiceBusMessage.ApplicationProperties][ApplicationProperties] property by the library during send and schedule operations.
 In Application Insights, `Message` spans will be displayed as linking out to the various other spans that were used to interact with the message, e.g. the receive span, the send span, and the complete span would all be linked from the `Message` span.
-Here is an example of what this looks like in Application Insights.
+Here is an example of what this looks like in Application Insights:

 ![image](assets/Tracing.png)